nasiratt92/WDI-project-three-sinatrafans/README.md

 ### Trello

  In addition to daily stand up, I was encouraged by class tutors to employ Trello as a tool for planning and for completion of this project.
-Typically a developer would pick a card from the trello board and work on it, making development process transparent to other members of Dev team.
+As typically a developer would pick a card from the trello board and work on it, making development process transparent to other members of Dev team.

-Working with a trello board template provided to us, a trello board was created making code planning and tracking the project status a lot easier.
+Working with a trello board template provided to us, a trello board was created for this project, making code planning and tracking the project status a lot easier.
 I really enjoyed the clarity and simplicity that came with using a trello board.

 Trello Screenshot:

 ![trello](https://i.imgur.com/0QsGeYD.jpg)

 [Trello board - Link](https://trello.com/b/lrZeBJWP)